Home Machine Tool Archive Machine Tools For Sale & Wanted

 Clisby Lathe - Australia

-The Clisby 2.5" swing by 4.5" (or 10.5") between centres lathe (63 mm x 114 mm and 266 mm) was designed by Harold Clisby, who was responsible for the original design, engineering and production of the original lathe made by Sheerline.
-His first lathe was probably the smallest "real" one in the world - albeit a plain turning type - with bed constructed from an extrusion of aircraft-quality aluminium (6061 temper 6) and using two dovetails, one on the outside for the saddle slides and a second in the centre to provide an accurate location for the headstock and tailstock.
-The "0" Morse taper headstock spindle had bore of 0.318" (8.1mm) and carried a 1/2" 20 t.p.i.
+Probably, at the time, the smallest "real" one in the world, the Clisby was a simple, plain turning type with its bed constructed from an extrusion of aircraft-quality aluminium (6061 temper 6) and using two dovetails, one on the outside for the saddle slides and a second in the centre to provide an accurate location for the headstock and tailstock.
+The "0" Morse taper headstock spindle had bore of 0.318" (8.1 mm) and carried a 1/2" 20 t.p.i.
 (N/F) thread; it ran on simple plain bearings lubricated by felt wicks - a very light sewing-machine oil was recommended - and proved a reliable unit over long periods of use.

 Although a compound slide rest was not fitted (nor were graduated dials on the feedscrews until 2001) the carriage could be propelled along the bed under the influence of a Flexispeed-like overhung leadscrew of 20 t.p.i. and 1/4" diameter.
 A wood-turning version, ideal for making the tiny parts needed for dolls' house furniture, was also produced - and supplied as standard with a 4-jaw chuck and hand-tool rest.